 I played it the first time devoid of any feeling or musicality, but made no mistakes.

-I then played it again, as musically as I possibly could, dancing along as I played.
+Then I played it again, as musically as I possibly could, dancing along as I played.
 I made five purposeful mistakes.
 I looked at Rory.

 “Well I enjoyed the second one way more ‘cause you were happier and it sounded better.”